Your donation enables people with differing abilities to live in the community according to their wishes.

 In 1971 Melwood purchased a 108-acre farm in rural Charles County, Maryland.
 The Melwood Farm began as as an agricultural and vocational training project.

 However, recreation soon became the big attraction on the scenic site.
 Today it is home to Camp Accomplish, an inclusive camp for kids with and without disabilities; Access Adventures, Melwood´s travel service that takes adults with disabilities on fun trips and getaways to destinations near and far; and Melwood Retreat Center, offering meeting and event facilities in a beautiful countryside location.

 Through the 1970´s, Melwood workers and staff continued to show they could turn in fully competent and dependable work, and Melwood´s contracts grew in size and number.
 The number of people served grew from 25 in 1970 to more than 100 in 1975, the year the budget exceeded $1 million.
 By the mid 1980´s Melwood employed more than 300, and the budget surpassed $5 million.

 In 1998 Melwood signed its first total facility management contract, now responsible for the day-to-day operation of the USDA´s new 350,000 square-foot George Washington Carver Center in Greenbelt, Maryland.
-Melwood´s largest contract is a custodial contract for the entire U.S. Naval Academy, totaling more than 150 workers.
+Melwood´s largest contract is a custodial and janitorial contract for the entire U.S. Naval Academy, totaling 120 Melwood workers.
 Other sites include the Fort George G. Meade Army base, John F. Kennedy Center for the Performing Arts and the Goddard Space Flight Center.
 Currently, Melwood employs more than 650 people with differing abilities working at approximately 41 contract sites around the greater Washington area.